Quansight/Quansight-website/apps/labs/posts/nebari-typer-cli.md

 <p align="center">
     <img
-     alt="Output of nebari validate and neabri render" src="/posts/asmi-blogposts/nebari-rv.png" />
+     alt="Output of the nebari validate and neabri render" src="/posts/asmi-blogposts/nebari-rv.png" />
-    <i>Output of nebari validate and render command</i>
+    <i>Output of the nebari validate and render command</i>
 </p>

-Render command builds the infrasture for the deployment.
-It creates all terraform stages file that are required during deployment.
+The render command renders all of the Terraform scripts used for the actual deployment.
+These Terraform scripts are broken into stages and are stored in directory called `stages`.

-**_NOTE:_** It's not neccessary to run validate and render command seperately.
-Because it runs under the hood of the deploy command.
+**_NOTE:_** It's not necessary to run the `validate` and `render` commands separately as both commands are run under the hood by the deploy command.

-Now we will see the ouput of the `nebari-deploy` help command.
-Deploy command creates the provisioned resources that Nebari requires and deploys your project.
+Now we will see the output of the `nebari deploy` help command.
+The deploy command creates the provisioned resources that Nebari requires and deploys your project.
 Nebari also has a destroy command that works the same way the deploy works but instead of creating the provisioned resources it destroys it.
-It comes with the confirmation that is very important feauture that the new CLI have because previously it didn't ask for the confirmation and the cluster gets destroyed right after executing it (we don't want that thing to happen with us even mistakenly).
+The destroy command now requires confirmation, an important new feature.
+Previously it didn't ask for the confirmation and the cluster would start being destroyed right after executing it.

 ```bash
   nebari deploy --help